Soria, Spain: A Quiet Corner of Castilla y Leóne Province

 Friday: Arrive, Settle In, and Taste Something Hearty

-Check-In and First Walk
+Check In and Take a First Walk

 Dinner in Calatañazor